Skip to content

 Important

-Therefore, we recommend that you keep file-heavy and non-essential directories outside of the application EXE file.
-Directories such as "vendor" or framework dependencies (whose source code is available in open source) do not really have to be protected and can therefore be kept outside your application.
+We recommend keeping file-heavy and non-essential directories external to the application EXE file.
+Directories such as "vendor" or framework dependencies, which are often open-source, do not need to be protected and can thus be stored externally.

 Set a file as external

-To set a file as external, select it in the File Manager and click Properties.
-The "File Properties" window is displayed; turn on "Keep the selected file(s) external".
+To designate a file as external, select it in the File Manager and click Properties.
+The "File Properties" window will appear; enable "Keep the selected file(s) external".
 ExeOutput for PHP will automatically copy the external files to the appropriate location in the "Data" subfolder.

 Important

-If external files already exist in the destination folders, they will not be overwritten by ExeOutput for PHP.
-You have to upgrade these files yourself or simply remove the "Data" subfolder manually.
+If external files already exist in the destination folders, they will be overwritten by ExeOutput for PHP if the source file is more recent than the one in the destination folder.

 Encoding external PHP files for further security

-ExeOutput for PHP lets you encrypt external PHP files, so that their contents can only be read by the application and remain invisible to end users.
+ExeOutput for PHP allows you to encrypt external PHP files, ensuring that their contents can only be accessed by the application and remain hidden from end users.

-The disadvantage is that external files will be systematically encrypted at each compilation of your application, so the compilation time will be longer than in case of non-encryption.
+The downside is that external files will be encrypted at each application compilation, extending the compilation time when encryption is used.

-It also slighly slows down the performance of your application, because it adds another decryption step to be performed at runtime when executing the external encrypted PHP scripts.
+It also slightly reduces the application’s performance, as it introduces an additional decryption step that must be executed at runtime when running the external encrypted PHP scripts.

 Note

-A new encryption key is generated for each build of your application, so external encrypted PHP files cannot be shared between different applications.
+A new encryption key is generated with each build of your application, preventing external encrypted PHP files from being shared between different applications.

 See also File Properties Editor